Financial-Times/ft-origami/docs/component-spec/modules.md

 2. Change the `README.md` to have a paragraph at the top outlining the deprecation status.
 If it has been replaced, it must point to the new replacement module from the deprecated module.
 3. Disable the Issues functionality from the deprecated module's repository.
 4. Update the repository's description to "deprecated - please use <module> instead" if it has been replaced and change the URL to point towards the replacement's repository on GitHub.

+#### Deprecation of a module feature

+* Deprecated code should go into a private deprecated file, or, if there’s an abundance of deprecated code, to a directory called `deprecated`.
+This way, it will be much easier to work with the new code while maintaining legacy code.
+It will also be easier to delete when making a major release.
+If separating deprecated code into its own `deprecated` file or directory is not pragmatic, modified code must be prepended and post-appended with a comment which begins ```@deprecated```, followed by text which describes the deprecation
+* Deprecated functions and mixins should log a warning stating that they are now deprecated and offering an alternative when there is one.
+This warning *may* also be added to the readme
+* An issue with label `breaking` must be created or updated to remind us to remove deprecated code upon a future major release

 ## Themes